 Drug adherence in detail

-Most people living with HIV are pretty good at taking meds.
+- Most people living with HIV are pretty good at taking meds.
 Adherence to ART is higher than for many other medicines.
-But doctors can only help if they know that someone is having problems.
+But if you are having trouble, please talk to your doctor.
+They can only help if they know about any problems.

 Window periods for different drugs

 These graphs show an average way to describe drug absorption and adherence.

 - Drugs are usually absorbed quickly to reach the maximum concentration (Cmax).
 Levels then fall until the time for the next dose (Cmin or Ctrough)

 - It is good to aim for the same time each day, but an hour or two either side is also okay for all ARVs.
 A routine will help with remembering.

 - Actual drug levels will be higher for some people and lower for others, but these just need to be within a target range.
 Drugs that leave the body more slowly allow more flexibility with late or missed doses.

 - For example, efavirenz, emtricitabine and tenofovir (TDF) all have long half-lives.
 This combination (these meds are combined in Atripla) is easier if you sometimes miss doses.